The Preserve at Vassar’s Conservation Action Plan

-The Vassar Ecological Preserve Conservation Action Plan was contributed to by Lindsay Charlop, Keri Vancamp, Meg Ronsheim, Dylan Finley, Lydia Kiewra.
+The Preserve at Vassar’s Conservation Action Plan was contributed to by Lindsay Charlop, Keri Vancamp, Meg Ronsheim, Dylan Finley, Lydia Kiewra.

 Our goal is to restore areas that aren’t badly invaded, protect rare communities and species, and maintain a diversity of habitats.
 We identified climate change, invasive species, overabundant deer, habitat degradation, pollinator decline, and human impact as significant barriers to conservation at our site and have developed strategies to mitigate them.